 Step 2: Given the long time frame and multiple life-stages my retirement will cover along with plenty of known unknowns and unknown unknowns, it is better to be safe than sorry in estimating our annual costs to live.

 Step 3: The 4% Rule is a solid estimate for a safe withdrawal rate, but there do seem to be some flaws.
 Therefore, a slightly more conservative 3.5% withdrawal rate feels better to me.

 What does Dr. Sharpe think about the 4% Rule?!
-We’ll find in Part 3 of my RISMAT overview series as Dr. Sharpe begins to dive into specific withdrawal strategies.
+We’ll find out along with thoughts on Social Security in Part 3 of my RISMAT overview series as Dr. Sharpe begins to dive into specific withdrawal strategies.
 I’m here to provide the overview so stay tuned!